 I occasionally dabble in some photography and video editing so Lightroom and Premiere Pro are always installed on my machine too.

 I love Slack.
-I’ve worked in companies that exclusively use Skype for internal communication (or even worse, Skype for Business) and also tried out Microsoft Teams but the features and integrations with Slack - especially as dev who needs to share code with others in a well formatted way makes Slack the standout tool.
+I’ve worked in companies that exclusively use Skype for internal communication (or even worse, Skype for Business) and also tried out Microsoft Teams but the features and integrations with Slack - especially as a developer who needs to share code with others in a well formatted way - makes Slack the standout tool.

-Over the past year I’ve really gotten into listening to podcasts.
-SO much so that I even started my own.
+I really love listening to podcasts.
+So much so that I even started my own.
 This is a list of the ones I listen to most regularly.

 - Accidental Tech Podcast